accessibilitywars/zaw2/content/builds/alac-condi-mechanist.md

 - Trinkets: Viper's
 - Weapons: Viper's Pistol/Pistol with Sigils of Bursting/Earth
 - Relic of the Fractal
-- Food & Utility: Cilantro Flatbread & Toxic Focusing Crystal
+- Food & Utility: Cilantro Flatbread & Toxic Tuning Crystal

 [^1]: Start by adding Ritualist pieces until you are above 20% boon duration, then fill the remaining slots with Viper's.
 You can replace Viper's gear with more Ritualist if you find yourself dropping Alacrity.